Loway/OpenQueueMetricsAddOns/sugarcrm-integration/README.md

 This feature could be used to call the provided PHP script.
 The script searches between contacts in the SugarCRM, starting from the calling number, and opens the call detail record, if present on SugarCRM database, or preloads a new contact page with the calling party number.

+An alternative script is available under the Rest folder and is meant to be used with the REST interface in SugarCRM 6.5+.

+- The two files found are to be copied to a webroot.
+- Modify variables in "qm.php" as described within the file itself.
+- "qm.php" is the entry point to include in QM settings; http://your.server/qm.php?callerid=[C]

 Requirements